 The Metropolitan Museum of Art, New York

-I have a student who, when he says, "I went to the museum," means he went to "The Met."
-For him, The Metropolitan Museum of Art, in its presentation of over 5,000 years of art from around the world, is "the" museum—an opinion I share.
+I had a beyond-college-age student who, when he said, "I went to the museum," meant he went to "The Met."
+For him, The Metropolitan Museum of Art, in its presentation of over 5,000 years of art from around the world, was "the" museum [in New York City]—an opinion I share.

 Musée d’Orsay, Paris